objcio/articles/2014-05-01-custom-container-view-controller-transitions.md

 ## The Project

-We will be creating a sample app, featuring a custom container view controller which implements support for custom child view controller transition animations.
+In three stages we will be creating a sample app featuring a custom container view controller which implements support for custom child view controller transition animations.

 The Xcode project, in its three stages, is put in a [repository on GitHub](https://github.com/osteslag/temporary).